Sugargod1/Ecommerce-platform-with-survey-based-filtering/README.md

 ## Limitations:
 - Doesn't have an official routing system.
-- Incomplete authentication system (Only admin can add products).
+- No authentication system (Only admin can add products).
+Nobody could add products.

 ## Based on each survey response you get different results.